ncagle/DNS-over-HTTPS/HTTP-2-Server-Push.md

 Header Accessors
 ================

-Accessor functions to read headers from within the push callback (and *only* within the callback):
+Accessor functions to read PUSH_PROMISE headers from within the push callback (and *only* within the callback):
 ~~~
   struct curl_headerpair *curl_pushheader_bynum(push_headers, int num);